“This is world fusion at its best”

 DoVira’s second release was their full-length self-titled album “DoVira”, a darker exploration of the Ukrainian folk melody with more progressive elements, experimental sound-scapes, and other world music influences.
 The album featured DoVira’s original song “V Bij” (“To Battle”), an ode to those that lost their lives during the ‘Maidan’ government protests in Kyiv, Ukraine.
 The album highlighted nine exceptional world music guest artists, including Ed Hanley (tabla), Andrea Kuzmich (voice), and Ernie Tollar (woodwinds), and was coined “world fusion at its best” by Whole Note Magazine.

 With their recent material, DoVira’s been exploring the electronic direction, experimenting further with live laptop triggering, vocal looping, sampling, and DJ effects.
-Their latest release, “More Days”, has been described as “some of the most interesting world folk-tronica being produced in the country” (Shevchenko Foundation).
-Released in spring 2019, the song seamlessly fuses English with various Slavic languages to create a sound that embodies an experience of duality so familiar to Canadians.
-Look out for a new EP ‘3’ from DoVira (electro trio) coming soon!
+Their latest release, EP ‘III’ has been described as “some of the most interesting world folk-tronica being produced in the country” (URGNT,Shevchenko Foundation).
+The music, inspired by ancestral sounds and ambient electronica seamlessly fuses English with various Slavic languages to create a sound that embodies an experience of duality so familiar to Canadians.
+Stream EP ‘3’ now worldwide!

-Going forward, DoVira is diving further into the world of r&b, funk, and soul, to create their upcoming full-band release ‘Slavic Soul’, coming late 2020…
+Going forward, Nastasia Y is diving further into the world of r&b, funk, and soul, to create her upcoming full-band release ‘Slavic Soul’, coming in 2021…